sefgsefg/FL-on-kubeflow/README.md

     full_data=full_data[int(data_length/2):data_length] #The client should have its own data, not like this.
 It's a lazy method.
 ```

 It's a url that client's connect to server in kubeflow(k8s).
-It's is setting in k8s service.
+It's defining in k8s service.
 ```
 server_url="http://http-service:5000/data"
 ```